taviso/hotcorner/README.md

 (or `nmake uninstall`)

 If you don't have cl or nmake, they come with Visual Studio (or the Windows SDK, I think).

+Additionally, it is possible to build hotcorner on Linux using MinGW.

+ `$ x86_64-w64-mingw32-gcc -O2 hotcorner.c -o hotcorner.exe -Wl,-subsystem,windows`

 ### Configuration